-Project Research Officer - Thailand
+Project Research Assistant, TRAFFIC Thailand

 TRAFFIC recently secured Global Environment Facility funding in Thailand, via UNDP, to manage a suite of activities to reduce consumer demand for illegal wildlife products, and to monitor availability of these products in physical and online market locations.
 This post will provide support to the project, liaising closely with the TRAFFIC Project Manager and other key stakeholders based in Thailand, as well as other TRAFFIC team members in Asia.